2017 Northern India riots: Response

 Curfews were imposed in several areas of Chandigarh city and across the state of Punjab.
 A number of towns were placed under curfew including; Panchkula, Sirsa, Kaithal, Faridpur and Malout.
 The border between the states of Haryana and Punjab was sealed.
 By around 9:55 pm (local time), curfew had been imposed in 8 districts of Punjab namely — Mansa, Bathinda, Firozpur, Faridkot, Fazilka, Patiala, Barnala and Sangrur.

-The Indian army was called in and about 600 soldiers were deployed in the city of Panchkula to help restore order.
-According to the Indian army sources, six columns of army personnel were deployed in Panchkula and two columns in Sirsa in Haryana.
-While, one column of army personnel was deployed in Punjab's Mansa and another column in Mukhtsar.
+The Indian Army was called in and about 600 soldiers were deployed in the city of Panchkula to help restore order.
+According to the Indian Army sources, six columns of soldiers were deployed in Panchkula and two columns in Sirsa in Haryana.
+While, one column of army personnel was deployed in Punjab's Mansa and another column in Muktsar.

-Section 144 was imposed in parts of Delhi, and in towns of Shamli, Muzaffarnagar, Baghpat, Noida and Ghaziabad.
+Section 144 was imposed in parts of Delhi, and in cities of Shamli, Muzaffarnagar, Baghpat, Noida and Ghaziabad.
 By around 8:00 pm (local time), Section 144 was also imposed in Sri Ganganagar and Hanumangarh districts of northern Rajasthan.
 Until 10:00 pm (local time), Section 144 had been imposed in 9 districts of Uttar Pradesh — Meerut, Saharanpur, Shamli, Muzaffarnagar, Ghaziabad, Noida, Bulandshahar, Bagpat and Hapur.
-It was also imposed in eleven districts of Delhi including in New Delhi till 8 September 2017 and in Uttarakhand's Nainital.
+It was also imposed in eleven districts of Delhi including in New Delhi till 8 September 2017 and in Uttarakhand's Nainital district.

 Following the violence in Panchkula, almost 250 trains to Rohtak Junction were cancelled.
 Mobile internet and data services remained suspended in Haryana, Punjab and Chandigarh for the next 72 hours.
 The deputy commissioner in Panchkula requested the district Red Cross Society to send in their trained volunteers.
 All Delhi Metro stations were kept on alert.
 The Delhi Petrol Pump Association announced closure of at least 12 fuel stations near the Haryana border in Delhi as a preemptive measure.
-Delhi Transport Corporation suspended its bus services to the National Capital Region due to incidents of arson.
+Delhi Transport Corporation (DTC) suspended its bus services to the National Capital Region (NCR) due to incidents of arson.
 The Delhi–Lahore Bus service was suspended as well.
-Bagpat district Magistrate directed all schools in the region to remain closed on 26 August.
+The Magistrate of Bagpat district directed all schools in the region to remain closed on 26 August.

-On 26 August 2017, police sealed the nine Naam Charcha Ghars (Congregation centres) of the Dera Sacha Sauda in the Kurukshetra district and recovered 2,500 lathis (bamboo sticks), some sharp-edged weapons and 2.5 litres (0.55 imp gal; 0.66 US gal) of kerosene during the search operation.